peteroupc/peteroupc.github.io/random.md

 <a id=Guidelines_for_New_RNG_APIs></a>
 ## Guidelines for New RNG APIs

-This section contains guidelines for those seeking to implement RNGs designed for wide reuse (such as in a programming language's standard library).  _As mentioned earlier, an application SHOULD use existing RNG implementations whenever possible._
+This section contains guidelines for those seeking to implement RNGs designed for wide reuse (such as in a programming language's standard library).  _As mentioned earlier, an application should use existing RNG implementations whenever possible._

 This section contains suggested requirements on cryptographic and high-quality RNGs that a new programming language can choose to adopt.